 Adolescence is a time for developing independence.
 Typically, adolescents exercise their independence by questioning or challenging, and sometimes breaking, rules.
-Parents and doctors must distinguish occasional errors of judgment from a pattern of misbehavior that requires professional intervention.
+Parents and doctors must distinguish occasional errors of judgment, which are typical and expected of this age group, from a pattern of misbehavior that requires professional intervention.
 The severity and frequency of infractions are guides.
-For example, regular drinking, frequent episodes of fighting, absenteeism without permission (truancy), and theft are much more significant than isolated episodes of the same activities.
-Other warning signs include deterioration of performance at school and running away from home.
-Of particular concern are adolescents who cause serious injury or use a weapon in a fight.
+For example, regular drinking, frequent episodes of fighting, absenteeism from school without permission (truancy), and theft are much more significant than isolated episodes of the same activities.
+Other warning signs of a possible behavioral disorder include deterioration of performance at school and running away from home.
+Of particular concern are adolescents who cause serious injury to themselves or others or who use a weapon in a fight.

 Because adolescents are much more independent and mobile than they were as children, they are often out of the direct physical control of adults.
-In these circumstances, adolescents' behavior is determined by their own moral and behavioral code.
-Parents guide rather than directly control the adolescents' actions.
-Adolescents who feel warmth and support from their parents are less likely to engage in risky behaviors.
-Also, adolescents whose parents convey clear expectations regarding their children’s behavior and show consistent limit setting and monitoring are less likely to engage in risky behaviors.
+In these circumstances, adolescents' behavior is determined by their own decision-making, which is not yet mature.
+Parents guide rather than directly control their adolescents' actions.
+Adolescents who feel warmth and support from their parents and whose parents convey clear expectations regarding their children’s behavior and show consistent limit setting and monitoring are less likely to develop serious problems.

 Authoritative parenting is a parenting style in which children participate in establishing family expectations and rules.
-This parenting style, as opposed to authoritarian-style parenting (in which parents make decisions with minimal input from their children) or permissive parenting (in which parents set few limits) is most likely to promote mature behaviors.
+This style of parenting involves limit setting, which is important for healthy adolescent development.
+Authoritative parenting, as opposed to authoritarian-style parenting (in which parents make decisions with minimal input from their children) or permissive parenting (in which parents set few limits) is most likely to promote mature behaviors.

 Some parents and their adolescents clash over almost everything.
 In these situations, the core issue is really control.
-Adolescents want to feel in control of their life, and parents want adolescents to know the parents still make the rules.
+Adolescents want to feel they can make or contribute to decisions about their lives, and parents are afraid to allow their children to make bad decisions.
 In these situations, everyone may benefit from the parents picking their battles and focusing their efforts on the adolescent's actions (such as attending school and complying with household responsibilities) rather than on expressions (such as dress, hairstyle, and preferred entertainment).

 Adolescents whose behavior is dangerous or otherwise unacceptable despite their parents' best efforts may need professional intervention.
-Substance use is a common trigger of behavioral problems, and substance use disorders Substance Use and Abuse in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
+Substance use is a common trigger of behavioral problems, and substance use disorders Substance Use in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
 All substance use, even experimental use, puts adolescents at risk of short-term problems, such... read more require specific treatment.
 Behavioral problems also may be symptoms of learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more , depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
-In major depression, these symptoms last 2 weeks or more and... read more , or other mental health disorders Overview of Mental Health Disorders in Children The treatment section for bipolar disorder has been extensively revised with separate treatment sections for mania and for depression.
-In addition, information has been added throughout to address... read more .
+In major depression, these symptoms last 2 weeks or more and... read more , or other mental health disorders Overview of Mental Health Disorders Children and Adolescents Several important mental health disorders, such as depression, anxiety disorders, and eating disorders, often start during childhood and adolescence.
+Some disorders, such as autism, start only... read more .
 Such disorders typically require counseling, and adolescents who have mental health disorders may benefit from treatment with drugs.
 If parents are not able to limit an adolescent’s dangerous behavior, they may request help from the court system and be assigned to a probation officer who can help enforce reasonable household rules.

 (See also Introduction to Problems in Adolescents Introduction to Problems in Adolescents For most children, adolescence is a period of good physical health.
 The most common problems during adolescence relate to Growth and development School Childhood illnesses that continue into... read more .)